telecombcn-dl/2017-dlai-team4/index.md

 We then **otpimize** the architecture in many different ways:

 * We started by optimizing the dropout probability right before our new top layer, choosing the best optimizer (sgd,adam,rmsprop) and choosing the best batch size (16,32,64,128,256).

-* Then, finding that Adam performed best, we tried to optimized its parameters (learning rate, beta_1, beta_2, decay).
+* Then, finding that Adam performed best, we tried to optimize its parameters (learning rate, beta_1, beta_2, decay).

-* We also tried to optimize SGD's parameters to how it performs.
+* We also tried to optimize SGD's parameters to see how it performs.
 Result: way worse than Adam.
 Probably it's simplicity is not adequate for this problem.

-* Since overfitting was still an issue, we optimized again with a higher dropout probability, adding a variable number of output layers (0,1,2), unfreezing some of the last few layers of VGG19 and, again, on the batch size (16,64,256)
+* Since **overfitting** was still an issue, we optimized again with a higher dropout probability, adding a variable number of output layers (0,1,2), unfreezing some of the last few layers of VGG19 and, again, on the batch size (16,64,256).

 * Lastly, we added an extra Dense(2048,ReLU) right after the flattening.
 We optimized over the kernel regularization of this layer (lambda parameter) and adding or not an extra bottleneck layer (a Dense(100,ReLU) between Dense(2048) and Dense(1024)).

 We saw that in general VGG19 tended to overfit a lot, hence it required some regularization techniques.
 At the end, though, it improved over the results from the blank MNIST example architecture but not much.
-It was able to obtain up to val_acc=17%.
-It possible that to avoid the overfitting problem, the regularization needed was enough to reduce the model's performance.
+It was able to obtain up to **val_acc=17%**.
+It is possible that to avoid the overfitting problem, the regularization needed was enough to reduce the model's performance.

 We report here an example of clearly overfitted run: